slmlaggi/quiz-app/README.md

 ### Enhanced UI/UX

-Further improvements to the user interface, such as themes, interactive elements, or menu bars could make the application more engaging.
+Further improvements to the user interface, such as colour themes, interactive elements, or menu bars could make the application more engaging.

 ## Conclusion